yama6a/terraform-aws-eks-cluster/README.md

 ## Wiping The Cluster

+### Delete ALB resources

+Delete all ingresses that use the ALB controller

+- `kubectl delete ingress --all -n <namespace>`
+- or delete them by referencing your manitests: `kubectl delete -f ./path/to/manifests`
+- and then WAIT about 2 minutes for the ALB to delete all attached resources, such as security groups, listeners, etc

-Remember to delete all containers from all ECR repos, and to `kubectl delete` all apps that use an ALB-ingress before destroying the cluster with Terraform.
-Otherwise the remainders that were created by the ALB-controller (`./module/eks/alb-controller.tf`) will prevent the VPC from being destroyed.
+If you don't do this (including waiting), the remainders that were created by the ALB-controller (`./module/eks/alb-controller.tf`) will prevent the VPC and service-namespaces from being destroyed.
 If you messed it up, you have to manually delete the following resources (check region) and re-run `terraform destroy`:

 - EC2 Target
   Groups: [https://console.aws.amazon.com/ec2/v2/home?#TargetGroups:tag:elbv2.k8s.aws/cluster=*](https://console.aws.amazon.com/ec2/v2/home?#TargetGroups:tag:elbv2.k8s.aws/cluster=*)